Overview

 A site-specific work performed at an abandoned boarding school in Graz, Austria.

-The piece was created during a two-week intensive workshop with students of Yoshioka Yumiko, and co-choreographed by Eugeny Koylov, who was invited from St Petersburg.
+The piece was created during a two-week intensive workshop with students of Yumiko Yoshioka, and co-choreographed by Eugeny Koylov, who was invited from St Petersburg.
 There was also a powerful installation by artist Joachim Manger, which worked together with the dance.
 It was the 2nd running of a project that has been held annually since 1995.
 Video footage for the 3rd run, set in a huge quarry used as an aeroplane repair site, has unfortunately been lost.

 - Butoh dance/theatre project- Performer(s)